Real Estate Agencies Archives

-Are you looking for your new home in Italy?
+Are you looking for your new home in Luxembourg?
 Get a better understanding of the local housing market by enlisting one of these expat-friendly real estate agencies:

-Wikicasa is one of the leading housing platforms in Italy.
-Showcasing accommodation for rent and purchase, simply put in your location and property of choice and find the home that’s perfect for you.
-Offering real estate market trends to help you in your journey, check out Wikicasa today.

-Immobiliare is an Italian online platform to find rentals and houses for sale.
-One of the most popular real estate services in the country, you can search for accommodation, garages, offices, and more all over Italy.
-Starting your relocation journey today with Immobiliare.

 Savills is an international real estate company providing services for residential, business, and agriculture.
 Their global team of experts can ensure you find the right opportunity for you.
 If you’re looking for a new adventure abroad, see how Savills can help get you there.